 Since 2004, our annual meeting has been held within the MedSciNZ Conference which is also attended by biomedical and clinical scientists working in other closely related disciplines.

-Our 2017 annual conference and AGM will take place in Queenstown in first week of September 2017.
+Our 2017 annual conference and AGM will take place in Queenstown on September 5, 2017.
 The abstracts, together with occasional review articles or invited “perspectives”, have been published in the Proceedings of the Physiological Society of New Zealand since 1981.